 So does that mean a quality education doesn’t matter?
 It for sure matters!
 We want our kids to have as much quality education as they can.
 But I think there are many ways to define “quality education”.

-3) There are options.
+3) There are options for choosing a school.

 The town I grew up in has since grown, but when we first got there, every kid in town went to the nearest public elementary school.
 There were no other options.
 The same thing is true in many towns across America.
 One public school option.
 And happily, it mostly meets the needs of the kids.
 But what if it doesn’t?
 Until about 10 or 15 years ago, if it didn’t meet your child’s needs, tough luck for you.
 But that has changed!